meminciftci/System-Simulation-HW1/report.md

 ## **7. Flowchart**

 Below is a high-level flowchart showing the patient lifecycle.
-(Text-based version here; in your report, you should provide a proper diagram.)

 ---